BioinformaticsSTU/TGStools/README.md

 ----------------------------
 ## TransFilt
 ----------------------------
-This function would filter out those transcripts whose distance between its transcript-start-site to the closest epigenetic marks and CAGE tags is larger than the cutoff user defined.
+This function would filter out those transcripts of which distance between its transcript-start-site to the closest epigenetic marks and CAGE tags is larger than the cutoff user defined.

 ### Input files
 #### gtf file